garylirocks/quickrefs/datadog.markdown

 - Attributes are extracted from logs
   - By a log processing pipeline, either a built-in Integration Pipeline, or a custom one

-### Indexing

-- Ingested logs:
-  - Watchdog(automated) Insights, Error Tracking, generating metrics, and Cloud SIEM detection rules
-- Indexed logs:
-  - Can be used in monitors, dashboards, notebooks

 ### Facet

 - Automatically created from common tags and log attributes